-Born in Washington, DC and raised in rural Pennsylvania, artist-photographer Stephen Althouse received his Master of Fine Arts degree in Sculpture from Virginia Commonwealth University.
-His undergraduate study was at Tyler School of Art, Rollins College, Florida, and the University of Miami where he received his Bachelor of Fine Arts in Sculpture.
+Born in Washington, DC and raised in rural Pennsylvania, sculptor-photographer Stephen Althouse received his Master of Fine Arts degree in Sculpture from Virginia Commonwealth University.
+His undergraduate study was at Rollins College, Tyler School of Art, Temple University, and the University of Miami where he received his Bachelor of Fine Arts in Sculpture.

 Althouse collects or makes objects that relate to significant life events.
 Experiences and interactions with other people, which are founded upon the extreme positive or negative attributes of humankind, often serve as catalysts for his visual expression of life.
-He combines found or fabricated objects into cryptic assemblages and then photographs the assemblages onto large format film.
-He now scans his film, subtly enhancing and modifying his images on the computer in preparation for large scale digital archival printing.
-Lacing his images with visual autobiographical narrative themes that recur and criss-cross throughout his images, Althouse creates a unique enigmatic visual language of personal symbols and metaphors.
+In his studio he creates minimalist assemblages of his objects and then photographs and digitally prints them to a very large scale in black and white.
+His imagery is metaphoric and often includes written phrases in non-mainstream dialects as well as in Braille.

 Stephen Althouse’s unique artwork has been extensively collected by major museums in North America, South America, and Europe, and after leaving academia he continues to create and exhibit his work.
 He was awarded the position as artist-in-residence at the Museum of Modern and Contemporary Art in Liège, Belgium through a Fulbright Grant, and he received additional American grant support from Innova papers, and German grants from Hahnemühle papers and Epson printers in support of his fine art digital printing.